Dexstaar/dexstaar.github.io/_posts/2016-10-13-whats-new-in-Java-8-Lambda.markdown

-* The introduction of Lambda
+# Introduction to Lambda
+## Introduction to Lambda

 Lambda is not very familiar but also not a totally new one for me.
 When I was coding with C#, I saw a strange mark "=>" and founded and it's called Lambda on the internet (It's used like "->" in Java).
 But I couldn't understand it and didn't try to figure out very much at that time.
 Since it became the hottest topic of 8, let's look at it more carefully this time.